Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 Besides being the financial/business core of Hong Kong, the Central District is one of the most popular neighborhoods in the city, with plenty of nightlife spots and cool attractions.
 So, if you’re wondering where to stay in Hong Kong for 3 nights, choosing the Central District is a great decision.

-However, if you don’t feel like climbing to the top, you can take The Peak Tram (a nice historic funicular railway) and stop at The Peak Tower and visit some of the shops and restaurants that overlook the city.
+However, if you don’t feel like climbing to the top, you can take the Peak Tram (a nice historic funicular railway) and stop at the Peak Tower and visit some of the shops and restaurants that overlook the city.

 A collage of three hotel photos to stay in Central Hong Kong, featuring a grand lobby with a sweeping staircase, a romantic bedroom with a vibrant red headboard, and the hotel's contemporary high-rise facade